sisoe24/nukeserversocket/README.md

 - Receive Python or BlinkScript code from any client in your local network.
 (More on [Extendibility](#16-extendibility))
 - Connect more than one client to the same Nuke instance.
-- Receive/Send nodes from another Nuke instance in your local network.
-- WebSocket-ready for browser-based text editors.
-  > Note: WebSocket connection does not work in Nuke 14/15.

 ## 1.2.
 Client applications